 Pick your photo

-Although PaintShop Pro can help you get someone out of the picture, not all pictures can be salvaged in that way.
+Although PaintShop Pro can help you get someone out of the picture, you might not be able to use every photo in that way.
 If the extra person happens to be in front of you, it would be much harder, and sometimes extremely tedious to work with.
 Try to find a photo where the extra person is not in plain view, and not too large.

 We are going to be using this photo provided by Stephanie Liszniansky.